Inferring the paleo-longitude directly from the paleo-geomagnetic data: Theory and Methodology

 where $I$ is the magnetic inclination.
-Equation (\ref{eq4}) is the foundational equation of the usual paleo-magnetism.
+Eq. (\ref{eq4}) is the foundational equation of the usual paleo-magnetism.
 It can be seen that only $\theta$ (then the latitude) appears.

-Clearly $g_1^1$ and $h_1^1$ can not be omitted in equation (\ref{eq3}) to infer $\lambda$. $g_1^1$ and $h_1^1$ will be taken into account in the following approach we adopt.
-According to the central dipole model (e.g., Hurwitz, 1960; Alldredge and Hurwitz, 1964; Lanza and Meloni, 2006), Equation (\ref{eq3}) can be rewritten as,
+Clearly $g_1^1$ and $h_1^1$ can not be omitted in Eq. (\ref{eq3}) to infer $\lambda$. $g_1^1$ and $h_1^1$ will be taken into account in the following approach we adopt.
+According to the central dipole model (e.g., Hurwitz, 1960; Alldredge and Hurwitz, 1964; Lanza and Meloni, 2006), Eq. (\ref{eq3}) can be rewritten as,